Alice Tait: Career

 Trained by her coach Shannon Rollason at the Chandler Sports Complex along with her good friend Jodie Henry, Tait was selected to make her international debut at the 2002 Commonwealth Games in Manchester, England, at the age of 16, where she collected a gold in the 4 × 100 m freestyle relay, as well as competing in the finals of the 50 m freestyle and 200 m individual medley.
 She repeated this at the 2002 Pan Pacific Championships in Yokohama, Japan.

 2003 saw a big improvement in Tait's performance on the international swimming stage, when she received two silver medals at the 2003 World Swimming Championships in Barcelona, Spain in the 200 m individual medley and 50 m freestyle, breaking the Commonwealth record in the former and the Australian record in the latter.
 She also collected a silver and bronze in the 4 × 200 m and 4 × 100 m freestyle relays respectively.

 2004 was a somewhat mixed year for Tait.
 She was beaten into 3rd place at the Australian trials in both the 50 m and 100 m freestyle, meaning that she was forced to watch these events from the stands.
-However, along with teammates Libby Lenton, Petria Thomas, and Jodie Henry, she won gold with a world record time in the women's 4 × 100 meter relay; 3min 35.94s.
+However, along with teammates Libby Lenton, Petria Thomas, and Jodie Henry, she won gold with a world record time in the women's 4 × 100 metre relay; 3min 35.94s.
 Later, she performed much slower than her previous best in the 200 m individual medley, being eliminated in the final.
 She admitted that she had been distracted by the earlier relay triumph.
 She also picked up a gold by swimming in the heats for the victorious 4 × 100 m medley relay team.